News

 Pacific Coast Edition, #169

-with essay by Michael Wilson, writer + critic
+Essay by Michael Wilson, writer + critic

 "...
-Michele Foyer, for her part, aims to represent a world in flux through more abstract means: painting, cutting, and conjoining shaped sheets of paper in expansive clusters that suggest the layers of experience and knowledge, which constitute individual psyches -and which are as subject to breakdown and reconstitution as any city.
+Michele Foyer, for her part, aims to represent a world in flux through more abstract means: painting, cutting, and conjoining shaped sheets of paper in expansive clusters that suggest the layers of experience and knowledge, which constitute individual psyches - and which are as subject to breakdown and reconstitution as any city.
 Foyer also paints each work's reverse side, producing a hidden layer of color that is reflected by the walls behind and around it and is highly mutable in its vulnerability to the subtlest changes in ambient light."

-Friend of the Artist
+Friend of the Artist, 2024

 Book Volume #17